ilswh/doggycafe/README.md

 Gallery shows pictures taken of visitors of the Cafe and the surroundings.
 Contact gives the curious or/and intrigued an opportunity to ask questions or send a request.

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve, and how your project is the best way to help them achieve these things.

-For some/all of your features, you may choose to reference the specific project files that implement them.

-IMPORTANT: Remember to always include a screenshot of each individual feature!

 ### Existing Features